rolczynski/Explainable-Sentiment-Analysis/article/article.md

 assert slack.sentiment == absa.Sentiment.positive
 ```

-Above is an example how quickly you can start to benefit from our open-source package.
+Above is an example of how quickly you can start to benefit from our open-source package.
-The `load` function sets up the ready-to-use pipeline `nlp`.
+All you need is to call the `load` function which sets up the ready-to-use pipeline `nlp`.
-You can explicit pass a model name you wish to use (the list of available models is [here],
-or a path to your model.
+You can explicitly pass the model name you wish to use (the list of available models is [here]), or a path to your model.
-We encourage you to build your own model which reflects your data.
+In spite of simplicity of using fine-tuned models, we encourage you to build the custom model which reflects your data.
-The results will be more accurate and stable.
+The predictions will be more accurate and stable what we will discuss later on.

 <br>

-#### Pipeline: Keep Process in Shape
+#### Pipeline: Keeping the Process in Shape

-The pipeline provides an easy-to-use interface to make predictions.
+The pipeline provides an easy-to-use interface for making predictions.
-The highly accurate model is useless if it is unclear how to correctly prepare the inputs
+Even a highly accurate model will be useless if it is unclear how to correctly prepare the inputs and how to interpret the outputs.
-and how to interpret the outputs.
-Therefore, to make things clear, we introduce the
-pipeline that is highly connected with the model type.
-In the previous example, we present
+Therefore, to make things clear, we have introduced a pipeline that is closely linked to the model type.
-how to start to work with a default pipeline.
-Nonetheless, to build both your own model
-and pipeline, it is worth to know how we face the problem in detail.
+It is worth knowing how to deal with the whole process, especially if you willing to build the custom model.

 ```
 pre-process -> predict -> review -> post-process
 ```

-The diagram above illustrates an overview how the pipeline works.
+The diagram above illustrates an overview of the pipeline stages.
-At the very beginning, we convert the input, the text and aspects, into the `task`.
+As usual, at the very beginning, we pre-process the inputs.
+We convert the text and the aspects into the `task` which keeps well-prepared tokenized examples
-The task keeps the well-prepared tokenized examples that we further encode and pass to the model.
+that we can then further encode and pass to the model.
-The fine-tuned model makes a prediction, and, instead of directly post-processing model outputs
+The model makes a prediction, and here is a change.
-and return results, we add one additional step which is optional.
+Instead of directly post-processing model outputs, we have added a review process wherein
-We introduce the review process wherein the `professor` verifies model predictions and reasoning
+the independent component called the `professor` supervises and explains the model predictions.
-to make the final decision.
-It might dismiss a model prediction if either the model reasoning or outputs seem to be suspicious.
+The professor might dismiss a model prediction if the model internal states seem to be suspicious.
-In the next sections, we will discuss how the model and professor work in detail.
+In the next sections, we will discuss in detail how the model and the professor work.

 ````python
 import aspect_based_sentiment_analysis as absa